TempeHS/2025CT_Eshan.M_name/README.md

 ## Description

 Inspired by real life adventures, Scooter Ascent puts players in the seat of a high performance electric scooter, navigating treachourous terrain and testing limits of speed balance and control.
 From steep hills and razor sharp mountain ridges.
-This game tests your riding skills in extreame environments.
+This game tests your riding skills in extreame environments.This game was created to test the users ability on a source of transportation that are not frequently used

 ## Getting Started